jorinvo/me/content/post/automate-setup-of-your-mac-and-keep-up-to-date.md

 date: 2017-10-28T14:46:30+02:00
 ---

-Let me show you how I automate the setup of my development environment.
+Let me show you how I automate the setup of my development environment.<!--more-->

 It is rather common that companies have scripts to get their developer machines up and running.
 Many of us also create our own version to have our personal setup running on a new computer quickly.